The Martial Compendium 5E

 Requires: Shortbow or Longbow.

-As an Action, you can expand two superiority dice to rain down arrows on to your foes.
-You make a ranged weapon attack against each creature inside a 20-foot-radius circle within the weapons normal range.
-On a hit, you add the superiority die to the first two attack's damage rolls.
+As an Action, you can can rain down arrows on to your foes.
+You make a ranged weapon attack against each creature inside a X-foot-radius circle within the weapons normal range, where X is five times your proficiency bonus.

 Rupture